peetklecha/oodux/README.md

 ```

-In the above example, we want to clear out our application state when the user logs out, so when the action `"removeUser"` is dispatched, both of the above reducing methods and invoked, return a state whose `user` and `cart` slices have been returned to their initial setting.
+In the above example, we want to clear out our application state when the user logs out, so when the action `"removeUser"` is dispatched, both of the above reducing methods are invoked, returning a state whose `user` and `cart` slices have been returned to their initial setting.

 By default, all automatically created actions and dispatching methods are attached to the parent class so that they are accessible from any child class.
-This means, for instance, that an async action defined one class can dispatch actions defined in any of the other classes.
+This means, for instance, that an async action defined in one class can dispatch actions defined in any of the other classes.
 Automatically created magic reducing methods are attached to the prototype of the relevant subclass, but their corresponding action creators and dispatchers go to the parent class.

 Note that if two or more state slices have properties of the same name, the magic reducing methods will still be created, but no action creators or disaptchers will be created.